wir3z/hubitat/owntracks-hubitat/README.md

 			- When a user is between the home geofence radius and this radius, the app will switch the user to use high accuracy/high frequency reporting to ensure presence triggers operate correctly.
 		- High accuracy reporting is used for home region only when selected, all regions if not selected
 			- If selected, then high accuracy reporting only occurs in the geofence around home.
 If deselected, high accuracy reporting will be used on all regions.
 Note:  This will increase battery consumption.
-	- Mobile App Installation Instructions
-		- Lists the 'Mobile App Configuration', above, with the Cloud API link.
 	- Creating User Thumbnail Instructions:
 		- Directions to create thumbnails for the mobile app and recorder.
 	- Enable OwnTracks Recorder (Optional)